dcm4che/dcm4chee-arc-cs/docs/networking/specs/wado-rs.rst

    "Data Types Supported (Accept Type)", "Restricted to application/dicom+xml" "Accept-Encoding", "Restricted to gzip, deflate, or identity (the use of no transformation whatsoever).
 See `W3C RFC 2616 Protocol Parameters Section 3.5 <http://www.w3.org/Protocols/rfc2616/rfc2616-sec3.html>`_ for more information."
-   "SOP Class restrictions", "Same as - :ref:`SOPClasses2`" "Size restriction", "Restricted to size supported by the hosting DCM4CHEE ARCHIVE"
+   "SOP Class restrictions", "Same as - :ref:`SOPClasses`"

 .. _wado-rs-connection-policies: